-- Passenger Experience;
+- Passenger Services;

-- IT Services and Telecoms;
+- IT and Supplies;

-- Other Service Contracts (including statutory services, rent, rates, utilities, policing etc.)
+- Other Service Contracts (including statutory services, rent, rates, utilities, policing etc.).

-Policies and controls
+Policies and Controls

 Factors and controls in place that reduce the risk of slavery in our supply chain are as follows: